uaineteine/tstructs/README.md

 - **Description**: Tile map data structures for 2D and 3D worlds.

 ## Installation
 This package is intended for use as part of a larger project.
-To use it directly, add the `foundation_packages/tstructs/tstructs` directory to your Python path or install it as a package.
+To use it directly or install it as a package.

 ```basg
 # Example pip install